When do I apply?

 In addition to the program instruction, each semester students have performance opportunities at our programs’ winter showcase and completion ceremonies.
 Students may also attend master classes, jam sessions, college workshops, community-building events, concerts, and various other performance opportunities.

 Yes.
 City Music offers two scholarships to attend Berklee programs.
-The City Music Summer Scholarship, valued at approximately $5,000, is a tuition scholarship to attend Berklee’s Five-Week Summer Performance Program.
-The City Music College Scholarship, available to eligible high school seniors, is a highly competitive merit- and need-based partial- or full-tuition scholarship to Berklee College.
+The City Music Summer Scholarship, valued at approximately $5,000, is a tuition scholarship to attend Berklee’s Aspire: Five-Week Music Performance Intensive.
+The City Music College Scholarship, available to eligible high school seniors, is a highly competitive merit- and need-based partial- or full-tuition scholarship to Berklee College of Music.

 The City Music Boston program is highly selective.
 Each year, we audition students from across Boston and the Greater Boston area for an average of 10–20 spots for each academy.
 Invariably, there are not enough spots for the talented students who audition.
 However, we hope that the auditions are a positive learning experience that provide invaluable audition experience and build persistence for applicants, better preparing them for the auditioning world of performing arts.
 All students who are not accepted are invited to reaudition the next year and are referred to local clubhouses to continue pursuing their passions.